ONEcampaign/data_stories/stories/eu27_targets/EU ODA/src/index.md

 ## What does this mean for individual countries?

-Not taking into account additional spending by the EU Institutions our of own resources, the following table shows how much EU 27 countries would have to spend per year to meet their **individual** targets by 2030, and sustain that spending (as a share of GNI) until 2034.
+Not taking into account additional spending by the EU Institutions own resources, the following table shows how much EU 27 countries would have to spend per year to meet their **individual** targets by 2030, and sustain that spending (as a share of GNI) until 2034.

 ```js
 const additionalSpendingData = FileAttachment("./data/additional_spending_yearly.csv").csv({typed:true})